-Compliance Requirement - Subrecipients are required to submit program reports along with monthly or quarterly claims for reimbursement, periodic reporting as outlined in the annual Master Timeline as outlined in the annual call for projects.
+Compliance Requirement - Subrecipients are required to submit program reports along with monthly or quarterly claims for reimbursement, periodic reporting as outlined in the annual Transit Communication Hub (ncdot.gov) outlined in the annual call for projects.
 Periodic reporting is required for 5339 program funded projects.